sarkirkby/hello-world/README.md

 # hello-world
-This is the description of my hello world repo
+This is the description of my hello world repo.
+Here's my first committ, woohoo!